The importance of mouthguards

 Pre-made mouthguards.
 One type is already made and can be found in most sports stores.
 There are different types and brands.
 Choose the one that fits best and is most comfortable.

 Boil and Bite.
 Available at sporting good stores, these mouthguards are softened in hot water, then adapted to the mouth while still soft.

-Consult your child's dentist regarding the best type of mouthguard to use.
+Ask your child's dentist about the best type of mouthguard to use.